Prosperna/bootstrap5-p1/README.md

 ## License

-Bootstrap5-p1 is licensed under the MIT license.
+Bootstrap5-p1 is licensed under the ISC license.
 See the LICENSE file for more information.